EnzoDAndrea/ESP32-AWS/README.md

 3. FILL AWS ENDPOINT
 const char MQTT_HOST[] = "[YOUR AWS MQTT]";

-4. Download your root certificate, open it in read mode and replace the section between -----BEGIN CERTIFICATE----- and -----END CERTIFICATE-----
+4. Download your root certificate, open it in read mode and replace the section between -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- (static const char cacert[])

-static const char cacert[] PROGMEM = R"EOF(
------BEGIN CERTIFICATE-----
------END CERTIFICATE-----
-)EOF";

-5. Download your device certificate, open it in read mode and replace the section between -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- static const char client_cert[] PROGMEM = R"KEY(
+5. Download your device certificate, open it in read mode and replace the section between -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- (static const char client_cert[])
------BEGIN CERTIFICATE-----
------END CERTIFICATE-----
-)KEY";

-6. Download your device private key, open it in read mode and replace the section between -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- static const char privkey[] PROGMEM = R"KEY(
+6. Download your device private key, open it in read mode and replace the section between -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- (static const char privkey[])
------BEGIN RSA PRIVATE KEY-----
------END RSA PRIVATE KEY-----
-)KEY";